 - 1. In the Scanner Generator wizard, go to the Asset Data page > Asset Data tab. - 2.
 Click Create New Field The Choose Field dialog box opens, showing all standard fields not currently in use by the scanner.
-For a full list of asset fields, see "Asset Fields" on the next page. - 3.
-Select a field and click OK. - 4.
+For a full list of asset fields, see "Asset Fields" on the next page. - Select a field and click OK. - 4.
 Configure the asset field: - a.
-On the Asset Data tab, select the field you just added, and click Edit Field . - b.
-Configure the asset field as described in "Asset Field Configuration Dialog Box" on page 543. - i.
+On the Asset Data tab, select the field you just added, and click Edit Field .

+- i.
 Define a caption for field and determine the maximum length. - ii.
 Select the type of field. - iii.
 Next to the Parameter box, click Change to define parameters for the field.
-For details about the parameter options, see "Asset Field Parameters" on page 462. - Consider the order of the asset fields as they appear in the Asset Fields list, and correct their order where necessary.
+For details about the parameter options, see "Asset Field Parameters" on page 476.